taw00/dashcore-rpm/documentation/howto.secure-your-dash-masternode.md

 # Configure FirewallD and Fail2Ban on a Masternode Server

+Whenever you expose a server to the wilds of the internet, it becomes vulnerable to attack.

+This document will get you started on configuring some basic firewall rules to help mitigate against some of the more obvious problems, like brute-force DOS and trimming down the attack surface by only having the minimal ports open.

+We'll examine FirewallD and Fails2ban.
+FirewallD manages communication coming and going from server.
+Fails2ban looks for oddities in how folks are attempting to access and adjusts firewall rules on the fly to squelch misbehavior.

+---

 ## FirewallD

-*Note: Firewall rules can be a complicated topic.
+_Note: Firewall rules can be a complicated topic.
 These are bare bones git-er-done instructions.
-You may want to investigate further refinement.
-It will get you started though.*
+You may want to investigate further refinement, though this will get you well on your way to a better protected system._

 #### Install `firewalld`